UCB-CS-294-268/UCB-CS-294-268.github.io/index.md

-This course introduces the use of the [Lean 4](https://lean-lang.org/) proof assistant to formalize concepts and results from theoretical computer science and mathematics.
+This course introduces the use of the [Lean 4](https://lean-lang.org/) proof assistant to formalize concepts and results from theoretical computer science and related mathematics.
 The first part of the course covers the fundamentals of Lean 4, including its logical foundations, core syntax, and proof tactics, through guided exercises and examples.